devdeliw/coral/README.md

   </a>
 </p>

-## Core Rust Architecture for Linear-algebra.
+## Core Rust Architecture for Linear algebra.
-A BLAS implementation.
+pure-Rust BLAS.

-Reaching BLAS performance for AArch64 while remaining 100% Rust.
+A pure-Rust BLAS optimized for AArch64, reaching competitive performance while remaining 100% Rust.
+No dependencies.

 ### Benchmarks